 - Prominent Chinese began lambasting the company.
 JD.com CEO Richard Liu said “…United is the worst airline, not one of the worst.”

-It was not until mid-Tuesday that United Airlines seemed to recognize the scope of the problem.
-CEO Oscar Munez more or less reversed his previous statements and made a serious apology.
+It took a few days until United Airlines seemed to recognize the scope of the problem.
+CEO Oscar Munoz more or less reversed his earlier statements and made a serious apology.
 How much of this was in response to China’s big reaction is not clear.
 Certainly there was outrage globally.
 But it was nothing like the pure volume of outrage that was happening in China, which is now United Airline’s second largest market.

 The first “China scandal” always comes as a surprise

 The list of companies that have had China incidents or scandals is long and prestigious.
 It includes McDonalds, KFC, Wal-Mart, Glaxo SmithKline, Starbucks, and lots of Japanese companies.
 In each case, China had already become a major, if not critical, market for the company in question.
 In each case, an incident or media report sparked an online response that grew very rapidly, often within hours.
 And the first time it happened, the company was taken by surprise.